dwhacademy/dwhacademyposts/content/post/hierarchies/index.md

 ### Source file
-Let's start with the source file - the hierarchy that we will be trying to normalize and store in our data warehouse.
+Let's start with the source file - the hierarchy that we are going to normalize and store in our data warehouse.
 The hierarchy represents the group of products in a sports store with up to 9 levels, up to 9 levels means that some group of products can have fewer levels, like 'Balls' - only 4 levels.

 <script src="https://gist.github.com/swiernia/494e80fb9e2df558afa6f08982815122.js"></script>